World Thyroid Day | Thyroid Gland and Thyroid Hormones.

 Thyroid hormones influence digestion and gut motility.
 Hypothyroidism can cause constipation, while hyperthyroidism might lead to diarrhea or frequent bowel movements.
 A sluggish thyroid often means a sluggish bowel.

-17. The Thyroid Hormones can be the reason behind infertility.
+17. The Thyroid Hormones Can Be the Reason Behind Infertility

 Abnormally low and high thyroid hormone levels can impact menstrual cycles and ovulation, making it harder to conceive.
 Treating thyroid issues often improves fertility and pregnancy outcomes.